Fuechschen/dubbot/README.md

 1. Clone this repo.
 2. Run ```npm install``` in the folder of this repo.
 3. Create a Database and ensure dubbot's host can connect to it.
-4. Rename config.example.js to config.js and fill in you data.
+4. Rename config.example.js to config.js and fill in you data. ([How to get the API-Keys](/docs/keys.md))
 5. Run bot.js with ```node bot.js```

 #### Language